Louisa Mak: Early life and education

 Mak Ming-sze was born on 11 December 1991, in Australia, to a middle-class family.
-Her father was a chemistry teacher and had served as the vice principal of Sheng Kung Hui Lam Woo Memorial Secondary School, while her mother worked as an occupational therapist.
-She has an elder brother, Vincent, who pursued a career as a plastic surgeon.
-In 1994, when Mak was three years old, her family relocated to Hong Kong.
+Her father was a chemistry teacher and had been the vice principal of Sheng Kung Hui Lam Woo Memorial Secondary School, while her mother was an occupational therapist.
+She has an elder brother.
+In 1994, when Mak was three years old, her family moved to Hong Kong.
 She grew up in Ma On Shan and attended a nearby kindergarten in her neighbourhood.
 She then attended Diocesan Girls' Junior School, an elite school in Hong Kong, and achieved excellent academic results.
 During this time, Mak also began to learn ballet, piano, and singing, earning ABRSM Grade 8 in both piano and vocal music.
-She was also a member of the school's choir.
+She was a member of the school's choir.
 In 2003, she was selected to participate in a space camp programme in Alabama, United States, and was selected to welcome Chinese astronaut Yang Liwei on behalf of Hong Kong.
 After graduating from primary school, Mak continued her studies at Diocesan Girls' School.
 In 2007, Mak travelled to the United Kingdom with her family and visited King's College, Cambridge.
-She was captivated by the university's environment and aspired to study there.
+She decided to study there.
 Although Mak was interested in history, she decided to choose science subjects as they offered a higher potential for achieving good grades.
 She took a total of ten subjects and obtained straight A's, the highest attainable score, along with thirteen other candidates in the 2009 Hong Kong Certificate of Education Examination.

 Mak moved to Crowthorne, Berkshire, and attended Wellington College for her matriculation, to acclimate herself to the British academic environment prior to her university studies.
 Following the completion of her A-Levels in 2011, Mak read law at Newnham College, Cambridge.
 During her time at Cambridge, she participated in rowing, and established the Hong Kong and China Affairs Society, serving as the society's president.
 In 2014, Mak graduated with a Bachelor of Arts (later promoted to Master of Arts by seniority in 2018) in law, with upper second class honours.
 She then took and passed the New York Bar Examination in February 2015, and was called to bar in November 2018.